 Jenny offers you a safe place to express your private thoughts and feelings.
 She enjoys working closely with you to address your current concerns and to equip you with skills and effective strategies that will allow you to bounce back from future difficulties and challenges.

 Jenny loves to see and help couples to support them through a rough patch.
 She is Level 2 trained in the Gottman Method of relationship counselling by the renowned Gottman Institute.
 She also has training in Emotion-Focussed Couples Therapy (EFCT).

-Jenny helps you discover your real self and your inner strengths.
-Her positive approach will refresh you and give you courage to move in the direction where you see yourself in the future.
-Jenny’s therapeutic techniques are flexible, accommodating, and respectful of your personal needs and comfort.
+Jenny helps you discover your real self.
+Her positive approach will refresh you and give you courage to move in a better direction towards the future you want.
+Jenny’s techniques are flexible, accommodating, and respectful of your personal needs and comfort.
 She incorporates techniques from a variety of evidence-based approaches rather than relying on a single method.
 She particularly embraces acceptance and commitment therapy (ACT), mindfulness techniques, solution focused therapy, positive psychology and cognitive behavioural therapy (CBT).

 “Mostly, when I sit with clients, I have no concept of myself as a psychologist or of them as clients.
 We are just two people in a room, collaborating and exploring what it is that is going to strengthen their psyche and restore a sense of wholeness“.
 Rachel has been a registered psychologist since 2002.
 She consulted to various organisations for several years, working with doctors, nurses, teachers, pilots, lawyers, managers and executives, and gained broad experience in coaching individuals and groups.
 She is skilled at helping people cope with stress and trauma, relationship conflict, and personal change.
 In 2006, Rachel was awarded her PhD on the topic of psychological burnout and resilience.